Common Birth Injury Treatment Methods

 - Medications: Can manage pain and control swelling of the spine.
 Certain medications can also help with unique issues like spasticity and lack of bladder control.

-- Surgery: Can contain the damage and stabilize the affected area, according to the Lucile Packard Children’s Hospital at Stanford.
-It is not necessary in all cases, but can prove to be helpful.
+- Surgery: Can help stabilize the affected area, preserve its functions, and lessen the risk of further progression.
+It is not necessary in all cases, but it can be helpful.

 - Therapy: Can help strengthen children’s muscles and allow them to find ways to move despite their injury.
 Parents and therapists can work with the child to keep their body healthy.